RETURN TO THE PLANET OF THE APES

 house name of William Arrow.
 In March of 2006, the complete animated series was

-released as part of The
+released as part of Planet

-own in a complete
+It was then released on its own in a complete

-Jack Kirby's concept sketches. |
+Jack Kirby's concept sketch. |

-Throughout the 1980s, Fox tried to resurrect the
+Throughout the 1980s, Fox tried to resurrect the franchise several times

-Ruby and Ken Spears,
+series.
+Joe Ruby and Ken Spears, who had served

-who had served as producers on the live-action Apes series, had just formed their Ruby-Spears Productions and were
+as producers on the live-action Apes series,

 sketches for the series proposal, but it never materialized.
 Finally, Fox

-control in exchange for the firm release date.
-The prospect attracted director Tim Burton, but the deadline and $100
+creative control in exchange for the firm release date.
+The prospect attracted

-million budget meant the script written by William Broyles, Jr. had to be
+and $100 million budget meant the script written by William Broyles, Jr. had to be

-successful upon its release, but Burton was disinterested in working on a
+of Planet of the Apes, was successful upon its release, but Burton was

-sequel and it failed to generate enough interest for Fox to go forward with
+disinterested in working on a sequel and it failed to generate enough interest

-plans for a new franchise.
+for Fox to go forward with plans for a new franchise.

-In 2006, Rick
+In 2006, Rick Jaffa and

-Jaffa and Amanda Silver
+Amanda Silver took

-took inspiration from stories of apes raised as humans and came up with a new
+inspiration from stories of apes raised as humans and came up with a new

 concept focusing on the story of Caesar.
 After a